 The Church of Santo Domingo was built using the ruined foundations of the temple that were flattened by the Spanish in the 17th century and is a fine example of where Inca stonework has been incorporated into the structure of a colonial building

 On the way to your excursion, you will see some of the most scenic spots in the Sacred Valley.
 Visit the traditional Andean village of Chinchero located in the highlands of Anta.
-The visit combines Inca archeological sites, typical Andean community, a colonial church, and a colorful market which to date, on its “market day” practice the tradition of “barter” goods.
+The visit combines Inca archaeological sites, typical Andean community, a colonial church, and a colorful market which to date, on its “market day” practice the tradition of “barter” goods.

 Maras and Moray